Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/lexing/basic-concepts.md

 ### High-Level Comparison

 [Dynamic lexers](dynamic-lexers.md) use regular expression patterns to tokenize text.
-The [DynamicLexer](xref:ActiproSoftware.Text.Lexing.Implementation.DynamicLexer) class inherits [MergableLexerBase](xref:ActiproSoftware.Text.Lexing.Implementation.MergableLexerBase), meaning that all dynamic lexers are mergable and capable of transitioning to other languages.
+The [DynamicLexer](xref:ActiproSoftware.Text.Lexing.Implementation.DynamicLexer) class inherits [MergeableLexerBase](xref:ActiproSoftware.Text.Lexing.Implementation.MergeableLexerBase), meaning that all dynamic lexers are mergeable and capable of transitioning to other languages.
 Dynamic lexers are generic and can support the parsing of nearly any language.

 [Programmatic lexers](programmatic-lexers.md) are written by hand and optimized to parse a specific language's code.
 This almost always results in faster parsing performance than dynamic lexers can achieve.
-Programmatic lexers can optionally be made mergable by implementing [IMergableLexer](xref:ActiproSoftware.Text.Lexing.IMergableLexer) or inheriting [MergableLexerBase](xref:ActiproSoftware.Text.Lexing.Implementation.MergableLexerBase).
+Programmatic lexers can optionally be made mergeable by implementing [IMergeableLexer](xref:ActiproSoftware.Text.Lexing.IMergeableLexer) or inheriting [MergeableLexerBase](xref:ActiproSoftware.Text.Lexing.Implementation.MergeableLexerBase).

 ### Which to Choose?